Entangled happily ever after: Wedding reception seating mapped to classical and quantum optimizers: Discussion

 \subsection{A Masala library for benchmarking classical and quantum optimizers}

-This work introduces the Seating Optimization Masala Plugins library.
-By developing a C\texttt{++} library for converting seating problems into CFN problems solvable by plugin Masala CFN solvers, we ensure that these problems can serve as a useful benchmark set for current and future solvers, implemented for both classical and quantum hardware.
-Since seating problems can span a range of sizes from trivial to extremely difficult, they are particularly useful benchmarks.
-Because Masala can be linked, and its plugins loaded, by software like the Rosetta heteropolymer modelling suite \cite{zaborniak_open-source_2025-1}, seating optimization benchmarks can be carried out with the same plugin Masala CFN optimization libraries which, once validated, will be employed in pipelines such as those used to design peptides and proteins.
-Seating optimization problems map to CFN problems as protein design problems do, but yield CFN problems with different properties, providing useful information about the generality of solvers.
-The structure of the seating problem in some ways resembles the multibody molecular docking problem \cite{pandey_multibody_2022}, albeit with simpler setup, making it useful to troubleshoot solvers with seating problems before moving to the more complicated counterparts in molecular modelling.
-Given active interest in developing Masala CFN optimization libraries for gate-based quantum computers, using the quantum approximate optimization algorithm (QAOA) \cite{farhi_quantum_2014}, quantum imaginary-time evolution (QITE) \cite{motta_determining_2020}, or other ground state-seeking approaches, this benchmarking library accelerates development and eliminates discrepancies that could otherwise arise from separately implementing approaches in benchmarking contexts and production pipelines.
+This work introduces the Seating Optimization Masala Plugins library, a C\texttt{++} library that converts seating problems into CFN problems solvable by any plugin Masala CFN optimizer.
+This allows these problems to serve as a useful benchmark set for current and future CFN optimizers, implemented to run on classical or quantum hardware.
+Since seating problems yield CFN problems spanning sizes ranging from trivial to extremely difficult, they are particularly useful optimization benchmarks.
+CFN optimization is applicable to problems in many fields, including protein design and multibody docking problems in biomolecular modelling \cite{mulligan_designing_2019,pandey_multibody_2022}.
+Since optimizers need to be general enough to tackle problem instances with unforeseen properties, the development of software infrastructure to allow diverse problem types to be benchmarked with the same classical or quantum optimizer is crucial.
+Because the Seating Optimization Masala Plugins library links Masala's plugin optimizers in the same way that protein design pipelines like Rosetta do \cite{zaborniak_open-source_2025-1}, we can now use the same optimizers to seat guests, to design proteins, or to dock molecules, eliminating discrepancies that could otherwise arise from separately implementing optimization approaches in benchmarking contexts and production pipelines.

+Beyond quantum annealing, there is active interest in developing gate-based quantum algorithms for protein design or multibody docking, using the quantum approximate optimization algorithm (QAOA) \cite{farhi_quantum_2014}, quantum imaginary-time evolution (QITE) \cite{motta_determining_2020}, or other ground state-seeking approaches.
+As Masala plugins for these are created, our Seating Optimization Masala Plugins library will aid benchmarking.